tuyentv96/hasty-challenge/README.md

 );
 ```

-`start_time` is the time when job was claimed.
+`start_time` is the time when the job was claimed.
-`end_time` is the time when job was done.
+`end_time` is the time when the job was done.
-`message` will store error message when job was failed or job exceed timeout message.
+`message` will store an error message when the job was failed or the job exceeds the timeout message.

 Code Structure:
 ```